kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-20-spoof-mac-linux.md

 Think of it like renting a hotel room:

-* The front desk says, “Your room’s yours for 1 day.”
+* The front desk says, "Your room's yours for 1 day."
-* But as long as you say, “Hey, I’m still here!” before the day ends…
+* But as long as you say, "Hey, I'm still here!" before the day ends…
 * They let you **keep staying**, sometimes in the **same room** (same IP), sometimes they move you (new IP if MAC changed)

 ---

 ### 😺 And in this case?

-That’s why when you spoofed your MAC:
+That's why when you spoofed your MAC:

-* Your “old” MAC was associated with `.200` and a lease of 1 day
+* Your "old" MAC was associated with `.200` and a lease of 1 day
 * You changed your MAC ➔ router thinks: **"new guest!"**
-* It gives you `.144` — same lease time (1 day), fresh identity
+* It gives you `.144` - same lease time (1 day), fresh identity

-But your old self (`.200`) still has **time left on her lease** ➔ which is why she still appears in the router list, but doesn’t respond to `nmap`
+But your old self (`.200`) still has **time left on her lease** ➔ which is why she still appears in the router list, but doesn't respond to `nmap`

 ---